 At their core, as Dr. Atul Gawande says, "No matter what measures are taken, doctors will sometimes falter, and it isn't reasonable to ask that we achieve perfection.
 What is reasonable is to ask that we never cease to aim for it."
 Attaching the highest levels of dignity to patients, survivors, or family members’ experiences must be a continual goal.

-In some of the books we have chosen below, you’ll find harrowing stories from some of the most fearless and determined people who have lived through or died from cancer.
+In some of the books about cancer we have chosen below, you’ll find harrowing stories from some of the most fearless and determined people who have lived through or died from cancer.
 All these stories may provide touching, sad and uplifting anecdotes for anyone who may be facing a tough diagnosis and treatment ahead of them.

 Share your final wishes, just in case.